veeCan54/03-SplitHorizonDNS/README.md

 7. Create a private hosted zone with the same name as public hosted zone.
 [Details](#Step7).
 8. Create a CNAME record in the private hosted zone pointing to the static website url.
 [Details](#Step8)
 9. Test the difference in behavior when accessed from the internet vs inside the VPC (intranet).
 [Details](#Step9)
 10. Clean up the resources by deleting the stack.
-Empty the contents of the S3 bucket and delete Delete bucket.
+Empty the contents of the S3 bucket and delete the bucket.
 If we want to keep the hosted zones in Route 53 it should cost us about $0.50 per month.

 # Implementation steps:
 # Step1: